-I look forward to another strong performance from Bell Financial Group in 2022 and again thank our staff and clients for their continued efforts, support, and contribution to the ongoing success of our business.
+Again, all our business units remain profitable, and we look forward to another solid performance by Bell Financial Group in 2023.
+I would like to thank our staff, our clients, and our shareholders for their continued support and contribution to the ongoing success of the Group.